-The Chevy Silverado is one of the most iconic American pick up trucks out there.
+The Chevy Silverado is one of the most iconic American pickup trucks out there.
 They’re tough, dependable, and they look awesome.
-After you’ve installed a lift kit and larger tires it may be time for some LED light bars.
-If you live in the desert like we do, wheeling at night time is preferred.
-Wheeling at night, however, can be extremely dangerous without an LED light bar.
+After you’ve installed a lift kit and larger tires, it may be time for some LED light bars.
+If you live in the desert like we do, you prefer wheeling at night.
+Wheeling at night, however, can be dangerous without an LED light bar.

-In this short guide, we’re going to cover the best LED light bars for your Chevy Silverado or GMC Sierra.
+In this short guide, we will cover the best LED light bars for your Chevy Silverado or GMC Sierra.
 We’ll cover everything from 1988 to the current generation trucks.
-We’re also going to cover the best LED light bar brackets which will make your install look much better.
+We will also cover the best LED light bar brackets which will make your install look much cleaner.

 |Brand||Type of LEDs||Waterproofing||Warranty||Price Check|

 |Rough Country||Cree||IP67||3 Years||Check Latest Price|